Skip to content

 Understanding date_timestamp_get()

-The date_timestamp_get() function takes a DateTime object as its parameter and returns the Unix timestamp value.
+The date_timestamp_get() function takes a DateTime object as its parameter and returns a float representing the Unix timestamp.
+It expects a valid DateTime object; passing null or an invalid type will trigger a warning.
 The DateTime object can be created using the date_create() function or by using the DateTime class constructor.

 Here's an example of how the date_timestamp_get() function can be used: